 Amy went on to win a scholarship to study musical theatre performance at the American Academy of Musical and Dramatic Arts in Manhattan.
 Studying acting made Amy feel (and it has had this effect on countless actors before her) that what she really wanted to do was direct.

 Amy returned to Toronto to study film at Ryerson Polytechnic University and has since become an award winning film and commercial director.
-However, Amy has never been able to resist the siren song of… song and she splits her time between her film production and music careers.
-“Stealing Genius” is her first album and the reception from the Canadian jazz community has been outstanding.
+Amy splits her time between her film production and music careers.

 Despite her anglophone name, Amy comes from a francophone background, is fluently bilingual and frequently performs in French.
 Known for her beautiful voice, impeccable intonation and emotional approach, Amy’s style encompasses jazz, pop and musical theatre.